Results from the Baksan Experiment on Sterile Transitions (BEST)

 An error in the efficiency also cannot be ruled out but the experimental procedures have been verified extensively over the past two decades.
 Many aspects of BEST have been double-checked, including the Ga target masses, the extraction efficiency, the source strength, the source placement, the counting efficiency and the counting system operation.
 No cause for concern was found.

 After the BEST measurements the Ga anomaly looks more pronounced; the weighted average value of the neutrino capture rate relative to the expected value for all Ga experiments is 0.80$\pm$0.05, accounting for the correlated uncertainty for $\sigma$.
 If one ignores the excited state contribution to $\sigma$, the value would increase to 0.84$\pm$0.04, but still be significantly below 1.
-The hypothesis of $\nu_e \rightarrow \nu_s$ oscillations is consistent with these results.
+The hypothesis of $\nu_e \rightarrow \nu_s$ oscillations with a large mass difference ($\Delta m^2 \gtrsim 0.5$~eV$^2$) and large mixing angle (sin$^2 2\theta \approx0.4$) is consistent with these results.
 A future source experiment with a smaller inner volume might be considered, but the required source strength would be challenging.

 We thanks to V. A. Rubakov for the interest, stimulation and fruitful discussions.
 This work is supported by former Federal Agency for Scientific Organizations (FANO till 2019) of Russian Federation, Ministry of Science and Higher Education of Russian Federation under agreement no. 14.619.21.0009 (unique project identifier no.RFMEFI61917X0009), State Corporation ROSATOM, and the Office of Nuclear Physics of the US Department of Energy.